ComicSans/ComicSans.netlify/_i18n/en/_posts/2019-01-08-jekyll-netlify-cloudflare.md

 ## Using Cloudflare

+[Cloudflare](https://www.cloudflare.com) speeds up and protects websites, APIs, SaaS services, and other properties connected to the Internet.
+They also auto minify the source code to removes unnecessary characters (like whitespace, comments, etc.) without changing its functionality and add caching.

+Minification can compress source file size which reduces the amount of data that needs to be transferred to visitors and thus improves page load times.

+### Using the correct nameservers

-The next step is to add Cloudflare to the stack.
-I have a custom domain where it set the nameservers to Cloudflare:
+So the next step is to add Cloudflare to the stack.
+I have a custom domain where it set the nameservers to the ones provided by Cloudflare:

 * jake.ns.coudflare.com
 * lola.ns.cloudflare.com

+### DNS settings

 In the admin panel of Cloudflare I can set the correct CNAME DNS entries for my custom netlify domain:

 {% picture default /images/cloudflare-dns.png alt="cloudflare dns" %}

+A Canonical Name record (abbreviated as CNAME record) is a type of resource record which maps one domain name to another, referred to as the Canonical Name.
+CNAME records must always point to another domain name, never directly to an IP address.

-In the security tab we can set a SSL certificate:
+In the security tab we can set an SSL certificate by chosing "SSL Full":

 {% picture default /images/cloudflare-ssl.png alt="cloudflare ssl" %}

+### What SSL setting should I use?

+That setting controls how Cloudflare’s servers connect to our netlify domain (the origin) for HTTPS requests.
+Possible options are:

+- **Flexible SSL**: You cannot configure HTTPS support on your origin, even with a certificate that is not valid for your site.
+Visitors will be able to access your site over HTTPS, but connections to your origin will be made over HTTP.
+- **Full SSL**: Your origin supports HTTPS, but the certificate installed does not match your domain or is self-signed.
+Cloudflare will connect to your origin over HTTPS, but will not validate the certificate.
+- **Full (strict)**: Your origin has a valid certificate (not expired and signed by a trusted CA or Cloudflare Origin CA) installed.
+Cloudflare will connect over HTTPS and verify the cert on each request.

+Picking an incorrect setting (as "Full (strict)") results in your website not being available to visitors:

+{% picture default /images/cloudflare-dns-error.png alt="cloudflare dns error" %}

 _to be continued..._